legal resources necessary to hold negligent facilities accountable.

 The investigative team reviewed the facility’s QAPI Committee Attendance Records that revealed, “a quarterly QAPI meeting was conducted on December 9, 2016, and the next QAPI meeting was not conducted until April 28, 2017.”
 The team interviewed the facility Administrator who confirmed that “the facility had a QA meeting” at the times listed above and confirmed that “the facility did not hold a formalized meeting quarterly between” that time.

 Do you have suspicions that your loved one as a resident in The Waters of Winchester was abused, neglected or mistreated?
-If so, take steps now by contacting the Tennessee nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565.
+If so, take steps now by contacting the Tennessee nursing home abuse and neglect lawyers at Nursing Home Law Center at (800) 926-7565.
 Our law firm fights aggressively on behalf of Franklin County victims of mistreatment living in long-term facilities including nursing homes in Winchester.

 Our knowledgeable attorneys can offer legal assistance on your behalf to ensure your case for financial compensation is successfully resolved against every party that caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can start working on your case for compensation now to ensure your rights are protected before the Tennessee statute of limitations expires.